Dsreekar98/PolyPlay-Matrix/README.md

-**Tic Tac Toe Game**
+**PolyPlay Matrix**
-A Java-based Tic Tac Toe game with versatile features and design patterns.
+A Java-based game just like TicTacToe with versatile features and design patterns.

 **Features**
 Play against a bot (two difficulty levels) or with multiple players.